BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Instructions on the water

-Here's how to sail safely and relaxed around Bonaire
+Here’s how to cruise safely and comfortably around Bonaire.

 Exploring Bonaire by rental boat is one of the best experiences of your vacation.

-To do that safely and relaxed, it's important that you know where you're allowed to sail, where to pay attention and how to use the boat.
+To do that safely and comfortably, it’s important to know where you’re allowed to go, what to watch out for, and how to operate the boat.

 On this page you will find all the practical boating instructions for your day on the water.